psalaets/ps-if/README.md

 ## What this does

 - Starts off like ngIf
-- When condition changes it acts lke ngShow
+- When condition changes it becomes an ngShow
 - If timeout is specified, becomes an ngIf again once condition has been false for long enough.

 ## Usage